Palliative care: Communication with children and families

 Within the realm of pediatric medical care, the palliative care team is tasked with facilitating family-centered communication with children and their families, as well as multidisciplinary pediatric caregiving medical teams to forward coordinated medical management and the child's quality of life.
 Strategies for communication are complex as the pediatric palliative care practitioners must facilitate a shared understanding of and consensus for goals of care and therapies available to the sick child amongst multiple medical teams who often have different areas of expertise.
-Additionally, pediatric palliative care practitioners must assess both the sick child and their family's understanding of complex illness and options for care, and provide accessible, thoughtful education to address knowledge gaps and allow for informed decision making.
-Finally, practitioners are supporting children and families in the queries, emotional distress, and decision making that ensues from the child's illness.
+Additionally, pediatric palliative care practitioners must assess both the sick child and their family's understanding of complex illness and care options, and provide accessible, thoughtful education to address knowledge gaps and allow for informed decision making.
+Finally, practitioners are supporting children and families in the queries, emotional distress, and decision-making that ensues from the child's illness.

-Many frameworks for communication have been established within the medical literature, but the field of pediatric palliative care is still in relative infancy.
+Many frameworks for communication have been established in the medical literature, but the field of pediatric palliative care is still in relative infancy.
 Communication considerations and strategies employed in a palliative setting include: